lsst/pipelines_lsst_io/getting-started/coaddition.rst

 .. tip::

-   While coaddition can be done in parallel, each process is more memmory intensive than warping because multiple visits from multiple detectors may be put in memory at once.
+   While coaddition can be done in parallel, each process is more memory intensive than warping because multiple visits from multiple detectors may be put in memory at once.
    Still, if you have access to a machine with a fair amount of memory, the ``-j`` option may still speed up this step.

 Wrap up